Rumours (album)

-Rumours is the eleventh studio album by the British-American rock band Fleetwood Mac, released on 4 February 1977, by Warner Bros.
+Rumours is the eleventh studio album by the British and American rock band Fleetwood Mac, released on 4 February 1977, by Warner Bros.
 Records.
 Largely recorded in California in 1976, it was produced by the band with Ken Caillat and Richard Dashut.
-The recording sessions took place as the band members dealt with breakups and struggled with heavy drug use, both of which shaped the album's direction and lyrics.
+The recording sessions took place as the band members dealt with breakups with one another and struggled with heavy drug use, both of which shaped the album's direction and lyrics.

-Recorded with the intention of making "a pop album" that would expand on the commercial success of the 1975 album Fleetwood Mac, Rumours contains a mix of electric and acoustic instrumentation, accented rhythms, guitars, and keyboards, with lyrics concerning personal and often troubled relationships.
+Recorded with the intention of making a pop album that would expand on the commercial success of their tenth studio album, Fleetwood Mac (1975), Rumours contains a mix of electric and acoustic instrumentation, accented rhythms, guitars, and keyboards, with lyrics concerning personal and often troubled relationships.
 Its release was postponed by delays in the mixing process.
 The band promoted the album with a worldwide concert tour.

 Rumours became the band's first number-one album on the UK Albums Chart and also topped the US Billboard 200.
 It received multi-platinum certifications in Australia, Canada, Denmark, New Zealand, the United Kingdom, and the United States.
 As of February 2023, Rumours had sold over 40 million copies worldwide, making it one of the best-selling albums of all time.
 All of its four singles—"Go Your Own Way", "Dreams", "Don't Stop", and "You Make Loving Fun"—reached the top 10 of the US Billboard Hot 100, with "Dreams" reaching number one.
 In 2004, Rumours was remastered and reissued, with the addition of the track "Silver Springs" and outtakes from the recording sessions.

-The album garnered widespread acclaim from critics, who praised its production quality and the vocal harmonies of the band's three singers, and won Album of the Year at the 1978 Grammy Awards.
-Often considered Fleetwood Mac's magnum opus and one of the greatest albums of all time, Time magazine included it in its exclusive list of the All-TIME 100 Albums, a recognition of the "greatest and most influential musical compilations".
+On release, the album garnered universal acclaim from critics, who praised its production quality and the vocal harmonies of the band's three singers, and won Album of the Year at the 1978 Grammy Awards.
+Retrospectively, Rumours has continued to receive acclaim and is widely considered Fleetwood Mac's magnum opus and one of the greatest albums of all time.
 It was inducted to the Grammy Hall of Fame in 2003 and was selected for preservation in the National Recording Registry in 2017 by the Library of Congress for being "culturally, historically, or aesthetically significant".
 In 2020, Rumours was ranked seventh in Rolling Stones list of the "500 Greatest Albums of All Time".